nicklockwood/FastCoding/README.md

     + (id)objectWithData:(NSData *)data;

 Constructs an object tree from an FastCoded data object and returns it.
+FastCoder does not currently provide any mechanism for class validation or substitution, so this method should not be used for loading files with unknown provenance (i.e. where you can't guarantee where the file came from, or that the file hasn't been tampered with).
+For exachanging files between apps, or for user accessible documents, it is recommended that you use the `propertyListWithData:` method for loading the file instead (akthough this does not support arbitrary classes).
+If an unknown class type is encountered in the file, it will be loaded as a dictionary of properties that can be converted back into a real class later (see 'Bootstrapping' below).
+Attempting to load a malformed or corrupt file will throw an exception (caught internally) and return nil.

     + (id)propertyListWithData:(NSData *)data;

-Like `objectWithData:`, but this method is limited to loading "safe" object types such as `NSString`, `NSNumber`, `NSArray`, etc. Technically, this method is not limited to objects supported by `NSPropertyList` - for example it supports `NSNull` and `NSURL` - however it is safe to use for loading files from untrusted sources.
-Note that malformed or non-compliant files may throw an exception.
+Like `objectWithData:`, but this method is limited to loading "safe" object types such as `NSString`, `NSNumber`, `NSArray`, etc. Despite the name, this method is not actually limited to objects supported by `NSPropertyList` - for example it supports `NSNull` and `NSURL` - however it is safe to use for loading files from untrusted sources.
+Also, unlike ordinary property list methods, this can handle circular references, aliased objects and mutable containers like `NSMutableArray`.
+Attempting to load a malformed or corrupt file, or one containing unsupported classes will throw an exception (caught internally) and return nil.

     + (NSData *)dataWithRootObject:(id)object;

-Archives an object graph as a block of data, which can then be saved to a file or transmitted.
+Archives an object graph as a block of data, which can then be saved to a file or transmitted via a network.
+The file can be loaded again using `objectWithData:`, or `propertyListWithData:` (provided that it only contains supported class types).

 The FastCoding Protocol